-- If you are in work you qualify for the standard course fee of £150 for 6 weeks, and £225 for 10 weeks.
+- If you are in work you qualify for the standard course fee of £260

 - If you are on a low wage, or in receipt of tax credits or other benefit you qualify for the Flux concessionary rate.
-This is a discretionary discount which we subsidise.
+We set this reduction at a 15% discount on the full price so typically a course will cost £221.
+This is a discretionary offer which we subsidise.
 We do not receive any additional funds for these courses so please consider how much you need this discount before choosing the concessionary option.

 How much will materials cost?

 - We provide you with a basic materials kit inclusive of the course price.